 If you’re planning a trip with family or friends, you can save money on train travel in the UK with Groupsave tickets.
 Groups of three to nine adults travelling together can save a third on train tickets – and you don’t need to pay a fee like you do with a Railcard.

 Groupsave tickets are only valid on Off-Peak services and not all train companies offer them (they mainly cover southern England).
 You don’t need to do anything special to find them, they should be displayed on booking sites if you book for three or more people.

 9. Choose who to book with

-There’s a huge array of different websites where you can book UK tickets, but many of them change an extra booking fee on top of the ticket price.
+There’s a huge array of different websites where you can book UK train tickets, but many of them change a booking fee on top of the ticket price.
 You can avoid the fees though by booking directly with one of the train operators like Transport for Wales.*